 - An old and famous example of this type of character is André the Giant (whose final "beaten" storyline closed out his long career), and a few newer characters who got their start this way are The Undertaker, The Boogeyman, and The Great Khali (who is still relatively unstoppable even after being defeated).

 - Nothing could beat Umaga.
-Not Viscera, not John Cena, not Jeff Hardy, not Kane, not even D-Generation X. It got to the point his manager, Armando Estrada, began to refer to Umaga as "The Undefeated".
+Not Viscera, not John Cena, not Jeff Hardy, not Kane, not even DeGeneration X. It got to the point his manager, Armando Estrada, began to refer to Umaga as "The Undefeated".
 It finally took having John Cena using a STFU with the detached ring ropes to defeat him.

 - Vader was also an example of this in early '90s WCW, with faces lining up to take him down — and all failing, until Sting came along.

 - This trope was particularly noticeable in 80s WWF, where every new big bad heel destroyed everyone in his path until they finally got a shot at Hulk Hogan who took them down with his Five Moves Of Doom.
-Hercules Hernandez, King Kong Bundy, and Zeus come to mind, but I'm sure there were others.
+Hercules Hernandez, King Kong Bundy, and Zeus come to mind, but there were definitely others.